 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

-So if you’re looking for a new skillet, check out our five recommendations in the matrix above.
-All are good products that would serve you well.
+If you’re looking for a new skillet, check out our five recommendations.
 If you’d like to learn more about skillets in general, including how to choose and use them, read on.

 There are a lot of different types of cookware, so if you’re just starting to stock your kitchen, you might wonder which stovetop pieces are most essential.
 As a general rule, unless you are an avid chef, you can get by just fine with a skillet, a sauce pan, and a stock pot.